And this is your undocumented anchorman, Mark Stein, sitting in.

 It's perfectly safe for Mexicans.

-It's perfectly safe for Europeans, perfectly safe for Africans, perfectly safe for Indians, perfectly safe for Australians.
+Perfectly safe for Indians, perfectly safe for Australians.

-This doesn't happen in Mexico, doesn't happen.
+This doesn't happen in Mexico.

 It could happen here, though.

-So they've got customs and border protection, United States Department of Agriculture, and some other government department.
+So they've got Customs and Border Protection, United States Department of Agriculture, and some other government department.

 I know this because I got the letter from them.

-I got like a forty page document from them a couple of days after my eggs were confiscated, saying that my kind eggs were being held in a secure facility in Buffalo, and that if I wanted to contest the case, I would I could do so, but I had to fill in forty pages of paperwork and it would uh I'd have to pay six hundred dollars or something to continue storing uh three bucks worth of kinder surprise chocolate eggs.
+And that if I wanted to contest the case, I could do so, but I had to fill in 40 pages of paperwork and I'd have to pay $600 or something to continue storing three bucks worth of Kinder Surprise chocolate eggs.

 Now it has happened again.